Tips for Buying Your First Home

 I heard of a couple who waited until they were 45 years old to buy their first home.
 My theory is, why not start small and grow into something larger?
 The first property you move into does not need to be your forever home.
-Nor does the second, third or fourth.
-Notice how I said property and not house?
-Sure I would have loved a house 5 years ago.
-It just wasn’t in my budget.
+Nor does the second, third, or fourth.
+Notice how I said a property and not a house?
+Sure I would have loved a house five years ago.
+It just was not in my budget.
 So I purchased a condo, fixed it up, grew my equity over the years, and saved money for a house.
 I’m all about a fixer-upper, but of course, that isn’t for everyone.
 We are not all Chip and Johanna Gaines over here.
 You don’t need to buy something and fix it to grow equity.
 The land you purchase will never lose its value.
 A property, as long as you maintain it, should increase in value.
 My dad always used to tell me that the three rules of real estate are: location, location, location.
 So choose wisely.

 Real estate, in my opinion, will always be a better and safer option than the stock market or bonds.
 Of course, your financial advisor may not agree with this.
 Why would they when they make money investing your money in the stock market?
 We all saw what happened to house prices over the last two years.
-A surge of demand far outweighing the supply of houses available and the desire for people to put their hard-earned money into a more stable investment opportunity sent the real estate values up 20% the last two years.
+A surge of demand far outweighing the supply of houses available and the desire for people to put their hard-earned money into a more stable investment opportunity sent the real estate values up 20% in the last two years.
 People will always need a place to live creating a demand for housing.
 There is only so much land available for purchase, especially in areas like Los Angeles.

 My point is, start small, grow your equity, then roll that equity over into a property that meets a few more of your checkboxes.

 Find a Real Estate Agent You Trust